 Only APEC member economies may participate in the CBPR system and must meet three requirements:

-- a participation in the APEC CPEA with at least one privacy enforcement authority;
+- participation in the APEC CPEA with at least one privacy enforcement authority;

-• identification of the APEC CBPR system-recognised accountability agent that the economy intends to use; and
+- identification of the APEC CBPR system-recognised accountability agent that the economy intends to use;

-- c submission of the APEC CBPR system programme requirements enforcement map.
+- submission of the APEC CBPR system programme requirements enforcement map.

 The Joint Oversight Panel of the CBPR issues a findings report that addresses whether the economy has met the requirements for becoming an APEC CBPR system participant.
 An applicant economy becomes a participant upon the date of a positive findings report.